dandalpiaz/markdown-pages.js/README.md

 The purpose of this project was to simplify the creation of a Markdown-based website.
 There are numerous static site generators (like Jekyll and Hugo) that can use Markdown files for content; however, they require additional backend setup and configuration.

 This template is very simple by design - focusing on informational content instead of any special layouts or advanced web elements.
-Other than GitHub pages, a site will require no other backend components, and the frontend uses just three libraries:
+Other than GitHub Pages, a site will require no other backend components, and the frontend uses just three libraries:

 - **[Showdown JS](http://showdownjs.com/)** - for the conversion of Markdown to HTML
 - **[Pico CSS](https://picocss.com/)** - to add default styles for the site